-2. Scope
+2. SCOPE

-This policy applies to the Approved Provider (Committee of Management), Nominated Supervisor, Certified Supervisor, educators, staff, students on placement and volunteers at Maribyrnong Kindergarten Inc. This policy does not apply to children.
+This policy applies to the Approved Provider, Nominated Supervisor, Certified Supervisor, educators, staff, students on placement and volunteers at Maribyrnong Kindergarten Inc..
+This policy does not apply to children.
 Where services are using ICT within their educational programs, they should develop a separate policy concerning the use of ICT by children.